 QuickBooks HelpQuickBooksHelpIntuit

-Learn how to file your sales tax returns and fix filing issues in QuickBooks Online
+Learn how to file, pay, and record your sales tax in QuickBooks Online.

 2. From the Action column, select File return.

-3. Select Add now to enter the tax account ID and/or the EIN/SSN, or select Edit if you need to change it.
+3. Select Add now to enter the tax account ID and the Employer Identification Number (EIN) or Social Security Number (SSN).
+You can also select Edit if you need to make any changes.

 4. Verify the total sales amount, non-taxable sales, and taxable sales.